 Members of Cold Creek have come from the award winning bands Mckenzie Bridge, String Fever, and Gift Horse.

 Jo Lynne Kirkwood was born in the small northern Arizona town of Fredonia.
 Her great-grandfather was an original settler of the area, and her family has worked with livestock for generations.

 Charley’s career has been gaining tremendous momentum as he has opened for many top 20 country headliners including LeAnn Rimes, Alan Jackson, Lonestar, Montgomery Gentry, Kellie Pickler, Taylor Swift, Josh Turner and many others.

-From Park City to New York City, and from Jackson Hole to Germany, In Cahoots has entertained audiences with their brand of cowboy tunes and tales for more years than they care to remember!
-Pickin’ and grinnin’ through an acoustic dose of old standards mixed with a healthy helping of their own originals, In Cahoots will give you some of the best cowboy entertainment you’ve ever stomped your foot to.
+From Park City to New York City, and from Jackson Hole to Germany, Lannie Scopes has entertained audiences with his brand of cowboy tunes and tales for more years that he cares to remember.

 The Heber Valley Orchestra started in 2014 in response to the desires of musicians in the valley.
-40 members hail from Heber City and surrounding communities-from Midway to Park City.
+40 members hail from Heber City and surrounding communities.
+They are under the direction of Heather Thaxton.

 Top singer/songwriter Eli Barsi and favorite poet Doris Daley pair up to present Once Upon the West, a show that takes a fresh, spunky and sparkling look at the west through the eyes of a Saskatchewan prairie girl and an Alberta rancher’s daughter.